Dr Fei Yang

 Ben Jackson (In Progress).
 Direct metal fabrication of titanium composites and alloys by direct selective laser melting

-Wei Sun (In Progress, enrolled in HIT, PR China).
+Wei Sun (In Progress).
 Microstructure and properties of hot-pack rolling TiAl/Ti laminated composites

-Yu Su (In Progress, enrolled in HIT, PR China).
+Yu Su (In Progress).
 Investigation on hot-rolling deformatinon and microstructure and mechanical properties of high-temperature titanium alloy used for short-term service at 650-700℃

 Yousef N J Alshammari (In Progress).

-Stiliana Raynova (Completed in March 2017) Study on low-cost alternatives for synthesising powder metallurgy titanium and titanium alloys
+Dr Stiliana Raynova (March 2017) Study on low-cost alternatives for synthesising powder metallurgy titanium and titanium alloys

 View All research publications by Fei Yang